Neerajjoshi2308/Calculator-using-Java-Framework/README.md

 # Calculator-using-Java-Framework
-It's an Java based program using Swing framework.
+It's a Java based program using Swing framework.